Pacific Research Institute

 The Pacific Research Institute for Public Policy (PRI) is a California-based free-market think tank which promotes "the principles of individual freedom and personal responsibility" through policies that emphasize a free economy, private initiative, and limited government.
-PRI was founded in 1979 by British philanthropist Antony Fisher.
+PRI was founded in 1979 by British philanthropist Antony Fisher and San Francisco businessman James North.
+The organization is headquartered in Pasadena, California, with an additional office in Sacramento.